cs1302uga/cs1302-hw-savable/README.md

 ### Checkpoint 2 Steps

 1. Take a close look at the source code in `GameProgress.java`.
-Notice that the class has two instance variables and how the `save` method writes these instance variables to the file passed into the `save` method.
+Notice that the class has two instance variables (`score` and `level`) and that the `save` method writes (saves) these instance variables to the file passed into the `save` method as a parameter.
+The
+   Javadoc comment above the `save` method describes how the instance variables will be written to the file.

+   **NOTE:** `PrintWriter` objects allow you to print data to a file using method names that are similar (in name) to the methods you are used to using to print data to the screen.
+In the `save` method, we create a `PrintWriter` object and then use `println` to print variables to the file.

 1. Now, take a look at the `Driver.java` file in the `cs1302.hw03` package.
 In this file, we create two `GameProgress` objects and reference them with variables of the same type.
 We then save these objects to files on the disk.